 The Quality Installation option could be better supported.
 HES participant awareness of this option was low.
 The anecdotal evidence offered by participants in open-ended questions suggests that there are substantial challenges to the implementation of the Quality Installation option.
 However, opportunities appear to be limited by current availability of certified technicians.
 According to North American Technician Excellence (NATE), NATE certification is a requirement for Quality Installation.
 The NATE website lists contractors with NATE-certified technicians on staff to facilitate Quality Installation.
 It appears from this website that as of March 2013, fewer than ten Connecticut-based HVAC contractors have NATE-certified technicians on staff.
 If the Companies wish to garner additional CAC savings by increasing the rate of Quality Installation of CAC in their service territories, they may first need to assess how to increase the number of qualified technicians in their service territories.

-Process Evaluation Telephone Survey Instrument
+Market Research Telephone Survey Instrument

 Central Air Conditioning (CAC) Study

-Participant Telephone Survey for Process Evaluation
+Participant Telephone Survey for Market Research